 1. Fear of Abandonment or Rejection

-In adulthood, this fear manifests in several ways:
+In adulthood, this fear can manifest as:

 2. Difficulty Trusting Others